digitalsadhu/admittance/README.md

 Admittance
 ==========

 Role based access control module for node.
 The interface is based off the Yii php framework's RBAC interface.
-The implementation is written in coffee script and is entirely original
+The implementation is written in coffee script and is entirely original.

+This module is under heavy development at the moment and some several key features are not yet implemented... ehh hmm, persisting permissions for example...
+Anyway, don't use it yet.
+Do contribute though!
+Accepting pull requests!

+I wrote this module in coffeescript for the main reason of trying coffeescript out.
+I will most likely re-write a version in javascript at some point as well.

 ## Usage